codingcatfish/GTFS-Exploration/README.md

 > To ensure the correct files are being read, **redefine _data_path_** to the location of the folder that contains your GTFS files.
 You will need to do this in every script.

 Path.cwd() refers to the current working directory, which is the file location of the script.
-For example, if you have a folder that contains both your GTFS data in "ReadableData" and the script, you should redefine data_path to the following:
+For example, if you have a folder that contains both your GTFS data in "DataFolder" and the script, you should redefine data_path to the following:
 ```
-data_path = Path.cwd() / "ReadableData"
+data_path = Path.cwd() / "DataFolder"
 ```

 Or you can use an absolute path, starting from the root directory and working your way to the data file:
 ```
-data_path = "/home/downloads/ReadableData/schedules.txt"
+data_path = "/home/downloads/DataFolder/schedules.txt"
 ```

 ### Data Info